-Okanagan Valley Travel Guide
+Okanagan Country Travel Guide

 Travel through landscapes of mountains, clear sparkling lakes, sandy beaches, roaring rivers, colourful orchards and vineyards.
 The Okanagan Valley, or just the Okanagan, the sub-region of British Columbia is home to Canada’s unique desert located in Osoyoos.
 Home to dozens of excellent wineries, the Okanagan Valley attracts tourists from all over the world.
 Some wineries offer guest accommodation, restaurant and gift shop.